AlicjaMonaghan/abcd_genes_brain_cognition/README.md

 7. linking_ahba_genetics_with_gnm_parameters_and_cognition.m
 8. abcd_gene_ontology_analysis.R
 9. abcd_group_and_individual_gnm_visualisation.R
 10. fcn_ks.m --> This calculates the Kolmogorv-Smirnov statistic comparing distributions of degree, total edge length, betweeenness-centrality, and clustering, used to calculate energy.
 This script was written by Dr. Danyal Akarca.
+Add this to the /toolboxes_and_function path when downloading this directory.